Touchstone Talks: Ep 3 - What's Your Number?

 between income and long term growth.

-And then that fourth, fourth
+And then that fourth, that fourth and

-and fifth bucket are pure long term growth
+fifth bucket are pure long term growth.

-and then diversified
+And then diversified in, alternatives,

-and alternatives, for durable income.
+for durable income.

-So the strategy once it's once
+the strategy

-it's implemented
+once it's once it's implemented

 after the planning has been done